wrkstrm/WSMUtilities/README.md

 Color class for simplified color making and arrays of colors for tableviews.

+###NSMutableArray+WSMUtilties

+- Added method to remove a random object out of the array.

 ## Usage

 Although, this library does not take along time to install, I include the library in my .pch file as I use these categories everywhere.